web-infra-dev/modern.js/packages/builder/builder-doc/docs/en/config/output/polyfill.md

 Polyfill is not injected.
 When using this option, you need to ensure code compatibility yourself.

 :::tip
-When using Rspack as the bundler, the `entry` or `usage` configuration item is not currently supported.
+When using Rspack as the bundler, the `usage` configuration item is not currently supported.
 :::